CAAPIM/Xamarin-MAS-Foundation/README.md

 #### App configuration file

 **If you have an Administrator...**
 Easy.
 Just tell your Admin which Mobile SDK libraries that you need for your app.
-Then, ask your Admin for the app configuration file (called msso_config.json), which handle communication between the Mobile SDK and MAGs.
+Then, ask your Admin for the app configuration file (called msso_config.json), which handles communication between the Mobile SDK and MAGs.
 (You'll add it to your project in later steps.)

 **If you ARE the Administrator...**